teguh02/ofi-laravel-auto-route/README.md

 3. Wait until finish
 4. Open your routes/web.php and import this package class with <code>use ofi\route\autoRoute;</code>
 5. Add package init (see the sample) in your route file
-6. Create sample controller in App/Http/Controllers (see controller sample below)
+6. Create sample.php controller in App/Http/Controllers (see controller sample below)
+7. (skip to step 8 when you alerady running your laravel application) now run your laravel application with serve command
+8. try to call <code>/sample</code> or <code>/sample/time</code> or <code>/sample/index</code>.
+Is it works? if does'nt work you can open new issue here.
+Thanks

 ## Sample
 ### web.php